-Two deadly hospital fires in fewer than three months have raised the alarm about the state of Romania's healthcare system.
+Three deadly hospital fires in under a year have raised the alarm about the state of Romania's healthcare system.

 It caused considerable shock in a country that in recent years has been plagued by a multitude of healthcare scandals.